Southern France Tour

 The Barefoot Blogger

-‘Cutting the Cheese’ and More French Etiquette for your Southern France Tour
+‘Cutting the Cheese’ and French Food Etiquette for your Southern France Tour

 The Barefoot Blogger stumbles through France with little knowledge of the country or the language.
-That’s why I’m so excited that Nancy McGee, a gourmet guru, will add some culture to my blog, starting with “Cheese Etiquette.”
+That’s why I’m so excited that Nancy McGee, a gourmet guru and friend from Sete, will add some culture to my blog, starting with French Food Etiquette for “Cheese.”

 Nancy and I met through AIRBNB during my first visit to Sete, France.
-She hosts guests to stay in her fabulous apartment right on the waterway.
+She hosts guests in her fabulous apartment, which is right on the waterway.
 We became instant friends.

 Southern France TourOn the many trips I’ve made to Sete, it has been to attend various functions with Nancy and her friends.
-A Canadian who has lived in France for the last 30 years, Nancy is literally in the middle of everything in Sete. ย In fact, it’s her business.
-She is the founder of Absolutely Southern France, a unique tourist company that specializes in offering travelers to the south of France one-of-a-kind experiences, including her gourmet walking tour of Sรจte.
-Rick Steves and TripAdvisor rank her tours as a top attraction!
+A Canadian who has lived in France for the last 30 years, Nancy is literally in the middle of everything in Sète.
+In fact, it’s her business.
+She is the founder of Absolutely Southern France, a unique travel company specializing in offering travelers to the south of France one-of-a-kind travel experiences.

 Let’s learn about ‘Cutting the Cheese’ – French style.